 Head Lice in School

 If your student is found to have live Head Lice or nits while in school, it is not required that they be dismissed.
-However, dismissal may be recommended if itching or discomfort is interrupting a students ability to participate.
-It is strongly recommended that they not return to school until after initial treatment.
+However, dismissal may be recommended if itching or discomfort is interrupting the ability to participate in class.
+Please complete an initial treatment prior to returning to school.

-Per the recommendation of the American Association of Pediatrics and the CDC, when a single case of Head Lice is identified in a classroom, schools will not automatically complete whole classroom screenings or send notifications home to other families.
-However, if an outbreak is suspected, our Health Services staff may perform full classroom head checks and/or send a notification to families.
+Per the recommendation of the American Association of Pediatrics, the CDC, and the National Association of School Nurses, when a single case of Head Lice is identified in a classroom, schools will not automatically complete whole classroom screenings or send notifications home to other families.
+However, in the rare event of a suspected outbreak, our Health Services staff may check additional students and/or send a notification to families.

-It is always recommend that you check your child's scalp at home if they are displaying signs or symptoms of head lice.
+It is always recommended that you check your child's scalp at home if they are displaying signs or symptoms of head lice.

 Head lice are small, wingless insects about the size of a sesame seed.
 They live on the human scalp and in the hair.
 They are a parasite which means they live by feeding off the blood from the human scalp.
-They cannot stay alive more than two days off the human body.
-They do not spread disease and, thus, are not considered a major health problem.
+They are considered a nuisance but do not spread disease.

 Who gets head lice?